Mexican president says U.S. avocado suspension being looked at

 MEXICO CITY, Feb 14 (Reuters) - Mexican President Andres Manuel Lopez Obrador said on Monday authorities are looking at a U.S. decision announced at the weekend to temporarily suspend avocado shipments on security grounds from the western state of Michoacan.

-The U.S. embassy said the U.S. avocado inspection program in Michoacan was suspended pending a review of the security situation.
+The U.S. embassy said the U.S. avocado inspection program in Michoacan had been suspended pending a review of the security situation.
 Though exports are not formally blocked, U.S. officials must inspect avocados being sent to the United States.

+Speaking at a regular government news conference, Lopez Obrador said the matter may have been influenced by groups with something to gain from the suspension, without giving details.

+"The truth is, there's always an economic, a commercial interest behind it," he said.
+"Or there's a political attitude."

 ((dave.graham@thomsonreuters.com; +52 55 5282 7146; Reuters Messaging: dave.graham.thomsonreuters.com@reuters.net))